anchalbhalla/serverless-workshop-sweden/README.md

 ```

 4. Download the serverless-detection.py and the haar cascade files.
-Click on the green colour clone button on the top right to download all the files in a zip folder.
+Click on the green colour 'clone or download' button on the top right to download all the files in a zip folder.
 Extract the folder to retrieve the files (reference: https://github.com/opencv/opencv/tree/master/data/haarcascades)

 5. Edit the serverless-detection.py file: